Albert0i/online-lua-interpreter/luaPrimer.md

 ]]
 ```

 ##### 2. Variables
-In Lua, variable definition not precedes with **local** is conceived to be  global scope and by convention global variable should starts with capital letter, although you are not restricted to do so.
+In Lua, variable definition not precedes with keyword **local** is conceived to be global scope and by convention global variable starts with capital letter, although you are not restricted to do so.

-Under Redis, all variable definition *MUST* be local scope., you just can't use:
+Under Redis, all variable definitions *MUST* be local scope., you just can't use:
 ```
 Variable = "value"
 ```

-Which incurs a:
+Which triggers a:
 ```
 Error: ERR Error running script: @globals:9: Script attempted to create global variable 'Variable' stack traceback:  [G]: in function 'error'  @globals:9: in function <@globals:5>  @user_script:1: in main chunk  [G]: ?
 ```

-You have to use:
+This is the first pitfall you may come across.
+The proper way is:
 ```
 local variable = "value"
 ```

 ##### 3. Use `end` to mark end of scope
 ```
 for i = 1, 5 do